Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 - Required: No
 - Type: string

+### Parameter: `disableLocalAuth`

+Default to false.
+Opt-out of local authentication and ensure only MSI and AAD can be used exclusively for authentication.

+- Required: No
+- Type: bool
+- Default: `False`

+### Parameter: `enableAnalyticalStorage`

+Default to false.
+Flag to indicate whether to enable storage analytics.

+- Required: No
+- Type: bool
+- Default: `False`

 ### Parameter: `enableFreeTier`

+Default to false.
 Flag to indicate whether Free Tier is enabled.

 - Required: No
 - Type: bool